-1. The Commissioner's 2018 Desist and Refrain Order, issued May 9, 2018, is affirmed.

-2. The Commissioner's administrative penalties for the violations stated in her Notice of Intention to Issue Order Levying Administrative Penalties Pursuant to Corporations Code section 25252, served May 20, 2018, are modified to total \$38,000, in accordance with Legal Conclusions 14, 21, 25, 29, 33, 38, 40, 42, 44, 46, 48, 50, 53, 55, 56, 57, and 58.
-As modified, these administrative penalties are affirmed.
+- 1. The Commissioner's 2018 Desist and Refrain Order, issued May 9, 2018, is affirmed. - 2.
+The Commissioner's administrative penalties for the violations stated in the Notice of Intention to Issue Order Levying Administrative Penalties Pursuant to Corporations Code section 25252, served May 20, 2018, are modified to total \$38,000, in accordance with the Proposed Decision and the Enforcement Division's argument that the Proposed Decision should be affirmed.
 Ganesh and PST are jointly and severally liable for these administrative penalties.